Understanding Color Contrast In Photography In 10 Easy Ways

 In order to stand out, you need your images to be different, attractive, and if not more a little dramatic.
 Pop in contrast and different elements.

-Use props that compliment your overall image and make it look naturally perfect.
-Color contrast in itself would be enough to catch the eye, but the composition and framing would make an image memorable.
+Use props that complement your overall image and make it look naturally perfect.
+Color contrast alone would be enough to catch the eye, but the composition and framing would make an image memorable.

 9. Break a Monochromatic Palette

-According to us, the most beneficial move in the above image was to add the leaf.
-The table and the pear share a monochromatic palette, but with the addition of the dark leaf, they break the pallet and make the subject stand out.
+According to us, the most beneficial move in the above image was adding the leaf.
+The table and the pear share a monochromatic palette, but the dark leaf breaks the palette and makes the subject stand out.

 The point we are trying to share is to try breaking a monochromatic palette by adding subtle contrast to it.